Soccer world mourns as Argentina great Maradona dies aged 60

 The mayor of Naples, Luigi de Magistris, called for the team’s stadium to be renamed after the player.

-Maradona-inspired street art and graffiti in the Italian city have long been tourist attractions, but he later faced tax problems in Italy and in 2009 police seized his earrings in an effort to recover unpaid taxes while he was at a health clinic in northern Italy.
+Maradona-inspired street art and graffiti in the Italian city have long been tourist attractions, but he later faced tax problems in the country, and in 2009 police seized his earrings in an effort to recover unpaid taxes while he was at a health clinic in northern Italy.

 Maradona ended his playing career back in Argentina, returning to Boca.
 He had a brief and controversy-packed spell as Argentine national team coach from 2008 to 2010 before club coaching in the Middle East and Mexico.